BenRogersWPG/WebSearch/README.md

 - If selected text is a URL, open it directly or run it through PageSpeed Insights
 - **[IN PROGRESS]** Investigate adding autocomplete engine to manual entry
 - Examine performance analysis of code to find potential optimizations
-- Write a step-by-step guide for how to get search engine URLs
 - Add more GIFs to demo the extension usage
-- Update search bar walkthrough screenshots
 - Translate the extension to other languages
 - Open search results in sidebar (webview)
 - Write more tests